paulroberthill/BlueSCSI-toolbox-Amiga/README.md

 # BlueSCSI tools for the Commodore Amiga.

-There are currently 2 tools for managing the BlueSCSI V2 SCSI emulator in a Commodore Amiga.
+Currently there are 2 utilities for managing the BlueSCSI V2 SCSI emulator in a Commodore Amiga.
 For more information on BlueSCSI please see https://github.com/BlueSCSI/BlueSCSI-v2

 ## CD Changer